Structure

 • Or organisations that support their community to organize events (“Intrinsic”, “CCC”, “Autonome Schule Zürich”…)

-You can categorize Courses and Events with groups.
-A venue can have a group as host.
+You can categorize groups and events with organizations.
+A venue can have a organization as host.

-Groups have members, those are users that can administrate that group and they get notified by new proposals for the group.
+Organizations have members, those are users that can administrate that organization and they get notified by new proposals for the organization.

-Featuring content: Members of a group can label any course and event, so they appear in their calendar and course lists.
+Featuring content: Members of a organization can label any group and event, so they appear in their calendar and group lists.

-Orga-Group: A group can additionally be organizer of a course or a event, which is indicated by the bullhorn icon.
+Admin-Organization: A organization can additionally be organizer of a group or a event, which is indicated by the bullhorn icon.
 Example:

-Course-orga-team-members have to nominate a group to a orga-group by giving them edit rights for the course.
+Group-orga-team-members have to nominate a organization to a admin-organization by giving them edit rights for the group.

-Group members can edit all courses and events organized by the group.
+Organization members can edit all groups and events organized by the organization.

 Categories